-Springfield College has selected Roger L. Putnam Vocational Technical Academy student Isaias Bermudez and Springfield Renaissance School student Rachael Simmons as its 2016 Jesse Parks Scholarship recipients.
+Springfield College has selected three Springfield Public Schools students as its 2018 Jesse Parks Scholarship recipients.
 Since 1986, the Jesse Parks Scholarship has provided an opportunity for high school seniors of color, who live in Springfield, a chance to qualify for a full-tuition scholarship at Springfield College.

 Springfield College established the Jesse Parks Scholarship 30 years ago through its commitment to expand educational opportunities to students from underrepresented ethnic groups in its home city.

 Each year, the Springfield College Jesse Parks Scholarship Committee selects at least one student of color from Springfield who has demonstrated achievement in academics, cocurricular activities participation, involvement in community service, and commitment to the ideals of multiculturalism.

 The scholarship is named after long-time Springfield College faculty member Jesse L. Parks, who had been a faculty member at Springfield College for 23 years.
 Parks served as the director of the graduate physical education program at the College and also assisted leaders in education in several nations while establishing college and secondary school physical education programs.

 Additionally, he devoted his personal time to developing leaders in Africa and was deeply devoted to multiculturalism.
 Parks worked to bridge gaps between people of all races, economic situations, and education levels in both developing and established nations.